neftjs/neft/index.coffee.md

 *Object* utils.getOwnProperties(*Object* object)
 ------------------------------------------------

-This function returns a new array or an object with own properties.
+Returns an array or an object with own properties associated in the given object.

 	exports.getOwnProperties = (obj) ->
 		null